cinquemb/crowdfund-mine/ops/ideas.md

 # How to obtain social crowdsoursing data #

-- Use Twitter + PhantomJs
+- Use Twitter + PhantomJs?

 - crowdsours site = {startsomegood, indigogo,  kickstarter}